NLnetLabs/cascade/doc/manual/source/architecture.rst

 only support working with files.

-On completion of the verification process, approval or rejection is signalled back to Cascade by means of an (insecure in the initial version of Cascade) HTTP API.
+On completion of the verification process, approval or rejection is signalled back to Cascade via the script exit code.

 Rejecting a zone "soft" halts the Cascade pipeline for the zone, preventing it from cascading further down the pipeline, but allowing a newer version of the